An introduction to variational quantum algorithms for combinatorial optimization problems: Variational Quantum Algorithms for optimization

-The classical part consists of a classical optimization over the parameters $\theta \in \mathbb{R}^d$.
-The classical optimizer essentially aims at finding the optimal parameters $\theta^*$ that lead to optimal solutions with high probability, specifically, such that
+The classical part of VQAs consists of a classical optimization over the parameters $\theta \in \mathbb{R}^d$.
+The classical optimizer essentially aims at finding the optimal parameters $\theta^*$ that lead to optimal solutions of the initial problem~\eqref{eq:min_f} with high probability, specifically, such that

 for small $\epsilon>0$.
 Henceforth, we use notation $\ket{x}$ instead of $\ket{i}$ to efficiently recall that we deal with solutions of optimization problems.